uhahne/2D-DFT-Visualisation/README.md

 | --------------------------------- | ------------------------------- | ------------------------------- |

 By overlapping many 2D sinusoids, as visualised in the app, you finally receive the original image.
 To know which amplitude and phase is required for each sinusoidal component, you can compute the FFT of the image.
 The resulting amplitude spectrum is shown in the top right corner of the app.
 Although phase information is essential, this app chooses to only show the amplitude spectrum to help build an intuitive foundation.

+# Acknowledgements

+This app has been developed by GitHub user inspiaaa and only extended for interactive choice of frequencies by me (Uwe Hahne).
+I also changed the code to use PyQt5 as aggregator for `matplotlib`.